Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 Exposure to chromium 6 causes significant damage to the respiratory tract.
 The nature of the damage might vary from slight irritations on the inside of the nose to more severe problems like asthma.

 Moreover, since it’s a highly carcinogenic chemical, it also increases the risk of cancer.
 A study done in 2015 revealed that workers exposed to chromium 6 had a higher risk of developing stomach cancer.
-In addition, evidence shows it also heightens the risks of lung and nasal cancers.
+In addition, evidence shows it heightens the risks of lung and nasal cancers.

-What’s Being Done to Regulate Chromium 6?
+What Is Been Done to Regulate Chromium 6?

 California lawmakers have taken extra steps to ensure the safety of drinking water.
 They established the maximum contaminant level of chromium 6 at 10 parts per billion.